pantheon-systems/documentation/source/content/guides/sso/03-sso-organizations.md

 ## Manage Users

-Pantheon organization administrators can [manage sites and teams with the Organization Dashboard](/guides/legacy-dashboard/org-dashboard).
+Pantheon organization administrators can [manage sites and teams with the workspace](/guides/account-mgmt/workspace-sites-teams/workspaces).
 Automated user provisioning isn't available.

 ## Configure your IdP